 - Upright Setting: An upright setting lifts the toe of the driver up.
 For a right-handed golfer, this encourages the clubface to close more easily through impact, promoting a right-to-left shot shape (a draw).
 If you fight a fade or slice, testing an upright setting can help straighten out your ball flight.

 - Flat Setting: A flat setting lowers the toe of the driver.
-This tends to keep the clubface slightly more open at an exaggerated angle at impact, which can help promote a left-to-right shot shape (a fade).
+This tends to keep the clubface slightly more open at impact, which can help promote a left-to-right shot shape (a fade).
 For golfers who fight a hook, this can be an effective adjustment.

 Face Angle